CyberCRI/RedWire/README.md

     - Or policies as functions
       - Pros: Reduces tree depth
       - Cons: How to combine policies?
 How to switch branches?
+    - Or a combination (errors for restart, ignore, ...) and actions for switching branches
   - To report errors, reportWarning() and reportError() functions
     - Can throw exceptions or just log info depending on how the error handling is configured
     - And assert() functions could take a function to evaluate.
 If assertions are set to be ignored than the test is not even run